 Data security

-As per IBM’s annual Data Breach Report, the average purchase price per breach rose from US$3.86 million in 2020 to US$4.24 million in 2021.
+As per IBM’s annual Data Breach Report, the average purchase price per breach rose from $4.24 million in 2021 to $5 million in 2023.
 And the companies most affected were the ones that did not implement any digital transformation changes during the pandemic.

 When calculating the cost, the IBM report mentions four types of cost centers associated with data breaches: